GravityPDF/gravity-pdf-documentation/docs/v5/developer-floats.md

 ## Borders and Padding

-To apply border and padding to the floated elements you need to create an inner container which you'll then target with the appropriate CSS.
-Continuing on from our previous example, you can apply borders and padding to the inner block without effecting the floats:
+To apply border and padding to the floated elements, you need to create an inner container which you'll then target with the appropriate CSS.
+Continuing on from our previous example, you can apply borders and padding to the inner block without affecting the floats:

 ```html
 <style>